-The IJF Kata Competition Rules will be used to judge the Kata with reference also to the official Kodokan kata video.
+The IJF Kata Competition Rules will be used to judge the kata with reference also to the official Kodokan kata textbooks.

-Each Nation can enter a maximum of seven pairs with a maximum of two pairs for each Kata: the competitors can only participate in one Kata.
+Each National Federation may enter in the competition a maximum of 10 pairs and a maximum of three (3) pairs in a a kata per age category.

 The pairs can be composed of two males, two females, or a male and a female.